Electric Smoke Signals Light the Valleys at Night

 by Alex Lei

 Desert valleys give way to night sky when there’s enough moon.
 Blue hues emerge from Sawzall mountain tops, dancing in what your eyes can barely see.
-Luminescent green rushes off the headlights and is gone just as fast as it appeared, briefly filling everything in your world before it’s back to surprisingly fresh black pavement bespeckled with yellow.
-Sometimes driving through Pumpernickel your mind doesn’t play tricks on you, and the dark rocks do make words across the white sand.
+Luminescent greens rush off the headlights and are gone just as fast as they appeared, briefly filling everything in your world before it’s back to surprisingly fresh black pavement bespeckled with yellow.
+Driving through Pumpernickel, sometimes your mind doesn’t play tricks on you, and the dark rocks do make words across the white sand.

 “HELLO”